 Displays scheduled data using one of the available views and provides the capability to edit, save and load appointments.
 See Scheduler.

 The component that holds data for the SchedulerControl.

-The control that provides the search and filter functionality for the attached object.
+A control that allows a user to search and filter data in the attached control.